-- If an employee of B joins or leaves the company, A does not have to make any changes to permissions.
+If an employee of B joins or leaves the company, A does not have to make any changes to the permissions.

 Assume that enterprise A (AccountID=11223344, alias: company-a) needs to grant ECS operation permissions to the employees of enterprise B (AccountID=12345678, alias: company-b).
 The operation procedure is as follows:

-Log on to the RAM console and go to Roles > New Role.
+A logs on to the RAM console and goes to Roles > Create Role.

-In the Create Role window, select Other Alibaba Cloud Account as the trusted account and enter the ID of the trusted account (for example, 12345678), and then enter a role name such as ecs-admin.
+In the Create Role window, A selects Other Alibaba Cloud Account as the trusted account and enters the ID of the trusted account (for example, 12345678), and then enters a role name such as “ecs-admin”.

 After creating the role, enterprise A can get the role information on the details page.
 In this example, the role’s global name ARN is:

-The role’s trust policy (only enterprise B can assume this role) is as follows:
+The role’s policy (only enterprise B can assume this role) is as follows:

-After creating the role in the previous step, enterprise A can follow the prompts to go to bind authorization policies.
-Or go to the role details page and then click Edit Authorization Policy to bind authorization policies.
+After creating the role in the previous step, enterprise A can follow the dialog box to attach authorization policies.
+Or A goes to the role details page and then clicks Edit Authorization Policy to attach authorization policies.

-In the authorization window, enterprise A can select a system authorization policy such as AliyunECSFullAccess and then click OK.
+In the authorization window, enterprise A adds the system authorization policy

-- Log on to the RAM console and go to Users > New User.
+B logs on to the RAM console and goes to Users > Create User.

-- In the Create User window, enter a username such as AAA and set a logon password for this user.
+In the Create User window, B enters a username such as “AAA” and sets a logon password for this user.

-- Click the created user to open the User Details page and then click User Authentication Policies > Edit Authentication Policy.
+In the user list, B clicks the created user to open the User Details page and then clicks User Authentication Policies > Edit Authentication Policy.

-- In the Edit Individual Authorization Policy window, select a system authorization policy such as AliyunSTSAssumeRoleAccess for this user, and then click OK.
+In the Edit Individual Authorization Policy window, B adds the system authorization policy

 B’s sub-user AAA logs on to the console.
-When a sub-user logs on, the sub-user must enter the enterprise alias, sub-username, and sub-user password.
+When a sub-user logs on, the sub-user must enter the enterprise alias, sub-user username, and sub-user password.

-After AAA logs on to the console, the user logon information is shown in the top-right corner.
-Move the mouse pointer to the username and click Switch Role to go to the identity switching page.
-Enter the enterprise alias of enterprise A (company-a) and the role name (ecs-admin).
+After AAA logs on to the console, the user logon information is displayed in the top-right corner.
+AAA moves the mouse pointer to the username and clicks Switch Role to go to the identity switching page.
+B enters the enterprise alias of enterprise A (company-a) and the role name (ecs-admin).